applied-systems-biology/jipipe-website/content/documentation/quick-run.md

 # Result UI

 After clicking {{< icon name="fa-cog" size="medium" >}} **Run & open results** and generating the
-results, ACAQ5 will open a new tab in its user interface.
+results, JIPipe will open a new tab in its user interface.
 It contains a modified version of the [result analysis interface](/documentation/result-analysis) that also allows you to change the algorithm parameters and create and load result snapshots of the current algorithm.